ibm-cloud-docs/schematics/limitations.md

 {: #local-remote-exec}

 The time out is set for `local-exec` and `remote-exec` users by using {{site.data.keyword.bplong_notm}} workspace.
 You need to ensure the execution completes within 30 minutes.
 Otherwise, execution times out automatically and the apply state will fail.

+## What is the use of refresh token header?
+{: #refresh-token}

+If the destoryresource flag is set to `true`, refresh token header configuration is required to delete all the IBM Cloud resources, and the Schematics workspace.
+Following are the uses of refresh token header:
+- If the token is expired, you can use `refresh token` to get a new [IAM access token](#createworkspace-generate-tokens).
+- The `refresh_token` parameter cannot be used to retrieve a new IAM access token.
+- When the IAM access token is about to expire, use the [API key](https://cloud.ibm.com/apidocs/iam-identity-token-api#create-api-key){: external} to create a new access token.